 - Ensure that the Investigations Panel and Professional Conduct Committee are adequately resourced and trained in best practice.
-The Investigations Oversight Committee is provided with appropriate information and maintains a strategic overview of ARB's investigation processes - Outdated professional standards database and IT system are replaced by a fit-for-purpose system
+The Investigations Oversight Committee is provided with appropriate information and maintains strategic overview of ARB's investigation process. - Outdated Professional Standards database and IT system are replaced by a fit for purpose system.

-- 80% of Investigations Panel decisions are reached within 12 weeks - 80% of Third Party Reviews find no further action to be taken - No findings of 'no case to answer' at the PCC or adverse findings by Judicial Review - No successful appeals against PCC decisions - A fully operational and paperless IT system for investigations is put in place - 3.
-Review how ARB delivers its statutory obligations under section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence
+- 80% of Investigations Panel decisions are reached within 12 weeks. - 80% of Third Party Reviews find no further action to be taken. - No findings of 'no case to answer' at the PCC or adverse findings by Judicial Review. - No successful appeals against PCC decisions. - A fully operational and paperless IT system for investigations is put in place.

+3. Review how ARB delivers its statutory obligations under Section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence

-- Seek views from all stakeholders as to how ARB's disciplinary regime might be improved - Draft new rules and acquire Board approval for changes where appropriate - Undertake three month formal consultation on proposed changes - Publish new rules; provide training as necessary to those who deliver a service on behalf of ARB - Ensure that guidance and standard correspondence is updated to reflect changes to procedures
+- Seek views from all stakeholders as to how ARB's disciplinary regime might be improved. - Draft new rules and acquire Board approval for changes where appropriate. - Undertake three month formal consultation on proposed changes. - Publish new rules; provide training as necessary to those who deliver a service on behalf of ARB. - Ensure that guidance and standard correspondence is updated to reflect changes to procedures.

-New Investigations & Professional Conduct Committee Rules are consulted on and published to come into effect by 1 January 2018
+• New Investigations & Professional Conduct Committee Rules are consulted on and published to come into effect by 30 September 2018.